Sub-Chapter 1: General Provisions

 (v) mobile telephone or telecommunication service, both analog and digital.

-(B) Notwithstanding the above, for purposes of this chapter, telecommunications service does not include:
+(B) Notwithstanding the provisions of this subdivision (8), as used in this chapter, telecommunications service does not include:

 (i) Services consisting primarily of the creation of artistic material or other information that is later transmitted over telecommunications equipment, including information services and electronic bulletin boards, but only to the extent that charges for such information processing are separated from charges for other telecommunications services, and only to the extent that such information is not used by any telecommunications service provider in the administration of the telecommunications network.